Are you waiting patiently on God to get a prayer answered?

 Buy Creating Family Memories Book

 Get Creating Family Memories.
-This book will help you manage your family in a way that allows more time to be intentional with your kids.
-It includes a schedule too.
+This book will help you manage your family in a way that allows more time to be intentional with your kids.; it includes a schedule too.
 You can get it at your favorite bookstore.

-Join Christian Family Living on Facebook
+Join the group Christian Family Living on Facebook

 Continue the conversation on Facebook and join the group Christian Family Living.
 This is a place for Christian women to freely talk about parenting, marriage, faith, family, and culture.
 Being a Christian is hard!
 Let’s do it together.
 Most of all, a sense of humor is required.
 Got memes?
 Bring it on!